Skip to content

 SmallSat Mission Design Projects

-Gain hands-on experience in developing innovative small spacecraft missions in high-priority areas of space science.
+Experience the challenge of developing innovative small spacecraft to fly missions in high-priority areas of space science.

 A major component of all Cornell M.Eng. degrees is your dedicated M.Eng. project.
 Listed as course number MAE 6900 (Special Investigations in Mechanical and Aerospace Engineering) this takes the form of the Satellite Mission Design Project, and is run over the summer semester.
-It is a group project, completed together with the entire Distance Learning cohort, with one week that is held in-person at the Ithaca Campus in Upstate New York.
+It is a group project, completed together with your Distance Learning cohort, with one week held in-person at the Ithaca Campus in Upstate New York.

-The goal of the project is to design a sophisticated and true-to-life satellite with a dedicated scientific mission.
-The science goals are selected to reflect current opportunities and priorities identified by NASA each year.
-A final report is produced that details everything you could anticipate from a real proposal submission; from launch opportunities and orbital staging, to scientific instrumentation and design traceability, to program planning and budgets.
+The goal of the project is to design a sophisticated and true-to-life satellite with a dedicated scientific or technology pathfinder mission.
+A final report is produced that details everything you could anticipate for a real proposal submission; from launch opportunities and orbital staging, to scientific instrumentation and design traceability, to program planning and budgets.

 A dedicated and experienced project supervisor with will help guide through your project.
 Further advice is provided through multiple faculty across both the Sibley School of Mechanical and Aerospace Engineering and the Department of Astronomy, in order to provide you with a full experience across a broad field.
 Online lectures will delve into NASA’s scientific priorities, the management of large scale proposals, science and technology traceability processes, systems integration, and a general introduction to the commercial-off-the-shelf market.